Champions League last 16 lowdown, team news, stats: Chelsea, Man City and Bayern in action

 - Second leg: March 17, Allianz Arena (8pm)

-Bayern warmed up for the knockout stage of their Champions League title defence by lifting another trophy at the Club World Cup.
+Bayern have had a domestic wobble but will be out to get back on track in the competition they have dominated recently.
 The holders have gone almost two years without defeat in the Champions League, have failed to score only once in their last 27 matches and have won 16 of their last 17 games in the competition with an overall goal difference of +48.

 That looks ominous for Lazio, but both sides have forwards in deadly form.
 Robert Lewandowski has scored 31 goals in 33 Champions League games since the start of the 2017/18 season - more than any other player - but Lazio's Ciro Immobile has eight in his last nine Champions League starts and outscored Lewandowski across Europe's top leagues last term.